BioinfoHKUSurgery/Bioinfo-Workshop-2024/3-Omics-bulkRNAseq-analysis.md

 res.CD<-merge(as.data.frame(res.CD), t2g, by.x='Row.names', by.y='ensembl_gene_id')
 ```

-Finally to write the DESeq2 results to a CSV file we can use:
+Finally to write the DESeq2 results to a CSV file we can use the following code and then view the file on Excel.

 ```
 #write deseq results